Gateway to Work

 Anthem is here to make Gateway to Work easy

-Gateway to Work connects HIP members with ways to look for work, train for jobs, finish school and volunteer.
+Gateway to Work is a part of the Healthy Indiana Plan (HIP).
+It connects HIP members like you to ways to look for work, train for jobs, finish school and volunteer.

 Gateway to Work

-Any HIP member can do the Gateway to Work program, but some HIP members are required to do it.
+Any HIP member can do the Gateway to Work program.
 Based on the information you have reported to FSSA, a status has been given to you.
 Each HIP member has one of these statuses:

 Exempt ― Means you meet an exemption for Gateway to Work.
-You are not required to participate during months you are exempt, but you can if you want to.
+You can still participate and use Gateway to Work resources if you want to.
 Exemptions include:

 - Age 60 years and older